WebReflection/tiny-cdn/README.md

   -ml | --max-listeners   the maximum amount of listeners to use per each stream
                           by default there is no limit -ic | --ignore-cluster  if true (or empty) will never use master/cluster logic

+SSL options

+  -ssl-cert               will use the provided cert file to run HTTPS instead of HTTP -ssl-key                will use the provided key file to run HTTPS instead of HTTP

 Network options